marsandrover/02_trivia_api/backend/README.md

 ### POST/questions
 - General: Creates a new question using json request parameters
      - If success returns id of created questions upon success.
-- Sample: `curl http://127.0.0.1:5000/questions/questions -X POST -H "Content-Type: application/json" -d '{"question": "Off what country are the islands of Islay, Mull, and St. Kilda located - Ireland, Scotland, or Iceland?", "answer": "Scotland - There are over 790 islands in Scotland; around 130 are inhabited.", "difficulty": 3, "category": "3" }`
+- Sample: `curl http://12.0.0.1:5000/questions -X  POST -H "Content-Type: application/json" -d '{"questions": "Off what country are the islands of Islay, Mull, and St. Kilda located - Ireland, Scotland, or Iceland?"-d , "answer":"Scotland - There are over 790 islands in Scotland; around 130 are inhabited.","difficulty":3,"category":"3"} `

 ```bash
 {